LandSandBoat/lsb-wiki/Quick-Start-Guide.md

 # Main Supported Platforms

 **NOTE:** While it's possible to achieve the steps in this guide using different tools and versions of the software we list, we _cannot recommend enough_ following this guide to the letter and make sure you have everything working before you stray from the well-tested path.
+Using software parts from a pre-made stack like WAMP, the built-in Python that ships with Strawberry Perl, etc. is NOT suitable for the first time you're getting set up.
+Please follow the instructions to the letter and only start swapping pieces out once you have a working server.

 _(click to expand sections)_